A Brief History

 On June 4, 2010, attorney Brittney Horstman was prevented from meeting with a client while he was incarcerated at the Miami Federal Detention Center because her underwire bra had set off a metal detector.
 It was feared that the metal in the bras could be used as a tool to help prisoners hurt themselves or escape or even as a weapon against guards.
 Ms. Horstman removed her bra in a bathroom but was still barred from entering the Florida prison because she was now braless, a violation of the prison’s dress code.
 During an investigation of the incident, a memo was found allowing female lawyers wearing underwire bras to enter the prison; however, the guards on duty during Ms. Horstman’s visit were unaware of the modified policy.
 The incident was concluded to be “an aberration,” and it was promised that it would not happen again.

 On September 14, 2012, in a major invasion of privacy, the French magazine Closer published topless photographs of Catherine, Duchess of Cambridge.
-This incident led to a major outcry as “Kate” was vacationing at a private residence, and many felt the paparazzi had once again overstepped the boundaries of the socially and morally acceptable.
+This incident led to a major outcry as “Kate” was vacationing at a private residence, and many thought the paparazzi had once again overstepped the boundaries of the socially and morally acceptable.

 Your readership is much appreciated!